yongjieliu/scPAISO/README.md

 ## Demo and Test Data

-Lightweight demo data (chr21/22 subsets, annotations, intermediate results) are hosted on Zenodo (https://zenodo.org/records/17656388)
+Lightweight demo data (chr21/22 subsets, annotations, intermediate results) are hosted on Zenodo (https://zenodo.org/records/17656388).

+1. Download the `scPAISO.test` archive from Zenodo and extract it beside this repository, e.g. `tar -xzf scPAISO.test.tar.gz`.
+2. Ensure the extracted folder is named `scPAISO.test/`; the Quick Start below assumes that path for both inputs and outputs.
+3. Alternative smoke datasets are shipped under `tests/<species>` for scripted validation.

 ## Quick Start (chr21/22 subset)